Sanskar017/ODI-Cricket-Analysis/README.md

 ## 🔍 Analyses Performed

 ### 1. 🧮 Descriptive Analysis
-- Mean, median, std deviation, and other aggregates on team and player performance.
+- Mean, median, std deviation, and other aggregates on team and player performance.Descriptive analysis is visual and is done leveraging PowerBi.
+-

 ### 2. 📈 Correlation Matrix
 - Heatmap to find relationships between features like 4s, 6s, total runs, eco rate.